XPilot/ByteArray.js/README.md

 **As of 14 April, I added an example for writing an 8-integer in the browser.
 You can find it in examples/writeInt8.html.**

+**As of 14 April, I removed writeInt8 and added full browser support for writing 8, 16 and 32 byte integers.
+This example uses express.js and you can find it in the folder ''Browser-Demo''.**

 - Properties
 - Standalone methods
 - Reading methods